Sergey Sosedov

-Sergey Vasilevich Sosedov (born 23 May 1968) is a Russian journalist and music critic who served as a judge on televised music contests.
+Sergey Vasilevich Sosedov (Сергей Васильевич Соседов; 23 May 1968 – 23 September 2026) was a Russian journalist and music critic who served as a judge on televised music contests.

 Early life

-He was born 23 May 1968, in Moscow.
-In 1983 he completed seven years of piano study, taught by Irma Georgievna Paruhova.
-From 1984 to 1993 attended lectures on theory and music history.
-In 1988 he attended courses and directed at the Moscow Regional Institute of Culture.
+Sosedov was born in Moscow on 23 May 1968.
+In 1983, he completed seven years of piano study, taught by Irma Georgievna Paruhova.
+From 1984 to 1993, he attended lectures on theory and music history.
+In 1988, he attended courses and directed at the Moscow Regional Institute of Culture.
 In 1996, he graduated with honors in newspaper and magazine journalism at Moscow State University.

 Career

-His first published work appeared in the tone 14 May 1989.
+His first published work appeared in the Goudok publication on 14 May 1989.
 It was an interview with singer Edita Piekha.

-He first worked as a journalist at Goudok (1989–1992), then worked as a correspondent for Russian Conduct (1994–1996) and as a music columnist for the weekly Wednesday (1997–2000).
+Sosedov first worked as a journalist at Goudok (1989–1992), then worked as a correspondent for Russian Conduct (1994–1996) and as a music columnist for the weekly Wednesday (1997–2000).

-In 1994-1996, he worked as a freelance correspondent for the newspaper Russian Conduct.
-From January 1997 to July 1998, he worked as a press manager of operation Concert Hall (now the Academic) of the Russian Academy of Sciences.
-From December 1998 to April 2000 he was a correspondent for the weekly Wednesday of ZAO Concern Vechernyaya Moskva.
-From May 2000 to May 2001 he was music columnist for League Nation.
+From 1994 to 1996, he worked as a freelance correspondent for the newspaper Russian Conduct.
+From January 1997 to July 1998, he worked as a press manager of the operation Concert Hall (now the Academic) of the Russian Academy of Sciences.
+From December 1998 to April 2000, he was a correspondent for the weekly Wednesday of ZAO Concern Vechernyaya Moskva.
+From May 2000 to May 2001, he was a music columnist for League Nation.

-In June 2001, Sosedov became the music editor browser ANO Rock Country (PR-help in promotion of young rock singers).
+In June 2001, Sosedov became the music editor browser for ANO Rock Country (PR help in promotion of young rock singers).

-Sosedov became known after his participation on Shark Pen, which appeared on the Russian channel TV-6 from 1995-1998.
+He became known after his participation on Shark Pen, which appeared on the Russian channel TV-6 from 1995 to 1998.
 Later, as an invited expert Sosedov participated in the religious TV program Canon on TV-6.
-He served on the jury for the TV contest Superstar on Channel NTV in October–December 2007 and in October–December 2008.
-In September 2010 he was one of four judges on the singing show X Factor on the Ukrainian TV channel STB.
+He served on the jury for the TV contest Superstar on Channel NTV from October to December 2007 and from October to December 2008.
+In September 2010 he was one of four judges on the singing show X-Factor on the Ukrainian TV channel STB.